dgretton/nestbox/README.md

 - `python/`: Contains the core Python implementation of Nestbox.
 - `csharp/`: C# implementation for cross-platform support.
 - `protos/`: Protocol buffer definitions for data structures.
+- `desktop/`: Desktop application for Nestbox config, monitoring, and visualization.
+- `visualizer/`: Browser-based visualization.
-- `visualizer/`: 3D visualization tools for displaying alignment results.
+- `ui-core/`: Shared UI components and 3D visualization tools used by both web and desktop versions.
 - `docs/`: Documentation and notes.

 ## Current State

 Nestbox is currently in development.
-The core concepts and structure are in place, but the system is not yet ready for production use.
+The system is not yet ready for production use.
 The optimization algorithms, API, and visualization capabilities are being refined and expanded.

 ## Contributing